ava-labs/avalanche-cli/README.md

 Local deploys will start a multi-node Avalanche network in the background on your machine.
 To manage that network, see the `avalanche network` command tree.

+If you'd like some additional information on how you can deploy your subnet to Fuji Testnet, run

+`avalanche subnet instructions <subnetName>`

 ### Delete a subnet configuration

 To delete a created subnet configuration, run